2020 IRELAND (WILD ATLANTIC WAY) TOUR

-The following morning we visit Waterford, famous for its glass-making, then continue west towards Cork where we visit the Jameson Whiskey Heritage Centre followed by Blarney Castle before we arrive at our hotel for the next two nights, just south of Cork, in Kinsale.
+The following day we take a 10 minute car ferry then continue west to Cork.
+Our lunch stop is the Jameson Whiskey Heritage Centre after which we visit the Cobh Heritage Centre a fascinating museum dedicated to the story of the Titanic. followed by Blarney Castle before we arrive at our hotel for the next two nights, just south of Cork, in Kinsale.

 The following day we relax around Kinsale.
 The following day we start to drive the Wild Atlantic Way which we follow for the next 7 days.

 Heading west we stop to visit the Stromberg Stone Circle then across the Sheep's Head peninsula stopping to visit Bantry House and gardens then around the Beara penisula to Kenmare to our hotel for the next 2 nights overlooking the sea at Parknasilla.
 The next day you can relax around the hotel.

 The following morning we drive around the majestic Ring of Kerry on the Iveragh Peninsula famous for its vistas of sea and mountains.
 Eventually our route takes us over Moll's Gap up to Killarney where we visit Muckross House and gardens before arriving at our hotel in Aghadoe overlooking the lake.

 The next day continue around the Dingle Peninsula an ancient landscape dotted with early Christian churches, monastic settlements and Neolithic structures.Leaving the Dingle peninsula and the coast we continue drive north east up to Adare one of Ireland's prettiest villages where our hotel is based.